149203/mikezetlow/src/pages/seven-font-pairings-for-blogs/index.md

 ![](ems-per-line-seven-font-pairings-for-blogs-mike-zetlow.png)

-Fonts vary wildly in sizes.
-12px of Cabin is not 12px of Playfair Display.
+[Fonts vary wildly in point sizes.](http://www.thomasphinney.com/2011/03/point-size/) 12px of Cabin is not 12px of Playfair Display.
 Use `m`s per line to keep your fonts similarly sized.

 I'm going to list seven font pairings I like with this method.
 In the following examples, I use 48px line-height for H1 and 32px line-height for everything else.
 I like less line-height for headings and more for paragraph text.